-19 This is now referred to as 'Proposed' publication under Regulation 19 of the Town and Country Planning (Local Planning) Regulations 2012
+&lt;sup>19 Under Regulation 19 of the Town and Country Planning (Local Planning) Regulations 2012

 - The growth that would be left in the Broadland part of the NPA would support some enhanced public transport but would not sustain Bus Rapid Transport (BRT) vision and the spread will not enable investment to be focussed on one bus corridor. - Whilst alternative 3 is unlikely to impact on areas of biodiversity importance, it would provide limited opportunities for enhancement of links.